-3.2.4 constant amplitude loading, n-in cyclic fatigue loading, a loading in which all peak loads are equal and all of the valley forces are equal.
+3.2.6 constant amplitude loading, n-in cyclic fatigue loading, a loading in which all peak loads are equal and all of the valley loads are equal.
 (See Terminology E 1823.)

-3.2.5 cyclic fatigue, n-the process of progressive localized permanent structural change occurring in a material subjected to conditions that produce fluctuating stresses and strains at some point or points and that may culminate in cracks or complete fracture after a sufficient number of fluctuations.
+3.2.7 cyclic fatigue, n-the process of progressive localized permanent structural change occurring in a material subjected to conditions that produce fluctuating stresses and strains at some point or points and that may culminate in cracks or complete fracture after a sufficient number of fluctuations.
 (See Terminology E 1823.)
 See Fig. 1 for nomenclature relevant to cyclic fatigue testing.

-3.2.5.1 Discussion-In glass technology static tests of considerable duration are called static fatigue tests, a type of test generally designated as stress-rupture.
+3.2.7.1 Discussion-In glass technology static tests of considerable duration are called "static fatigue" tests, a type of test generally designated as stress-rupture.